4.3. Preferences

 Factor

 Sets a global zoom factor.
 Only applicable to modules and networks that do not fill the network space automatically.
-Other modules/networks will be displayed with the given global zoom factor upon double-clicking the networks space or using the button (Show the whole network) in the toolbar.
+Other modules/networks will be displayed with the given global zoom factor upon double-clicking the networks space or using the button (Show the entire network) in the toolbar.

 Default Colors